 I waited there for a long time, probably around an hour, and no one ever showed up…

 When my drama teacher had cleared and locked the building, she apparently saw me sitting on this darkened side of the building alone, and came over.
 She asked me why I was there, and I told her that I was waiting for my mother to pick me up.
 She said, but you were finished an hour ago, come let me take you home.

 I was humiliated and scared.
-I knew my mother would be furious if she came to get me and I was not where I was supposed to be, so I told her that I would just wait, that my mom would probably be there any time, but the teacher kept insisting that she could not leave me there alone.
+My mother would be furious if she came to get me and I was not where I was supposed to be.
+I told my teacher that I would just wait.
+I said that my mom would probably be there anytime, but the teacher kept insisting that she could not leave me there alone.

 So my precious teacher drove me all the way home (which was not close by).
-I walked in to my home when I arrived to a party atmosphere and saw my mom sitting there laughing and partying with her friends.
+I walked into my home when I arrived in a party atmosphere and saw my mom sitting there laughing and partying with her friends.
 I said Mom why didn’t you pick me up from my drama class?